 In addition, the Task Force recommends that there be a mechanism created to make recommendations for appointment of counsel in cases in which the Public Defender Department will not represent the defendant and to monitor compliance with the minimum standards for capital defense counsel.
 The Public Defender Department should not control this group, although the Department may have a representative in the group.
-The Capital Representation Plan for the United States District Court for the District of New Mexico has instituted a similar process.
-Having appointment occur from such a body prevents a conflict of interest in capital cases.
-To have the body that represents a co-defendant appoint another co-defendant's attorney presents an inherent conflict of interest.
-29 not an employee of that department; a representative of the Federal Public Defender office in New Mexico; and a representative of the New Mexico Criminal Defense Lawyers Association.
+The Capital Representation Plan for the United States District Court for the District of New Mexico has instituted a similar process.28 Having appointment occur from such a body prevents a conflict of interest in capital cases.
+To have the body that represents a co-defendant appoint another co-defendant's attorney presents an inherent conflict of interest.29

+The group should be small, three or four people should be sufficient, to permit them to convene quickly to make appointments.
+The Task Force recommends that the group include a representative appointed by the New Mexico Public Defender Department who is not an employee of that department; a representative of the Federal Public Defender office in New Mexico; and a representative of the New Mexico Criminal Defense Lawyers Association.
 No one who is or was, within the last two years, employed by a District Attorney's office or the Attorney General's office shall serve on this group.
 In addition, active judges of the courts of New Mexico should not sit on this group.
 The Appointing Authority should adopt standards to assure that there are no conflicts of interest or ethical problems that would prevent its members from serving on the Appointing Authority.
 The New Mexico State Bar could provide administrative support for this group under order from the New Mexico Supreme Court.